Do you want to display the most accurate comment count in WordPress?

 add_shortcode('actual_comment_count', 'wpbeginner_comment_count');

-Then, you’re ready to scroll to the top of the screen and click on the ‘Inactive’ toggle so it changes to ‘Active.’
+After that, scroll to the top of the screen and click on ‘Inactive’ so it changes to ‘Active.’

-You now have a shortcode that you can use to show the total number of comments on your website including trackbacks, pings, and unapproved comments.
+You now have a shortcode that you can use to show the total number of comments, including trackbacks, pings, and unapproved comments.

 Simply add the [actual_comment_count]

-shortcode anywhere you want to display the comment count.
+shortcode anywhere you want to show the comment count.
 For more information on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.

 Showing Comment Count for a Specific WordPress Post

-What if you wanted to display the accurate comment count for a single post or page?
+Do you want to show the comment count for a single post or page?

 You can simply add the following PHP code snippet to WPCode following the same process described above: